 In the name of no judgment, we either abandon reason or forsake morality.
 What remains is the deep, deep, ankle deep presupposition that judgment can, in its very nature, be wrong.
 By what standard can that be so?
 If we loosen all judgment, what is the basis to say judgment is wrong?
 And who is the judge to determine it unlawful?
 It is nothing but legalism masquerading as virtue!
 In the words of Francis Schaeffer, “Modern man has both feet firmly planted in midair.”

 Statues of the apostles on the Notre Dame Cathedral in Paris, France

 But I shouldn’t be so harsh.
 Some people who leave the Church do have a point.
 It is true that many congregants and churches, time and time again, overstep in their salvific role and end up joining hands, for better or for worse, in tactless gossip and finger pointing pop-culture.
-They take the “rock of offense” into their own hands; perhaps, a bit too literally.
-Twirling it around their head as each sinner takes one step closer and closer; in a faithless act of juvenile pride they sling – miss the mark – and toss the rock into the sea.
-Instead of leaving however, these folk stick around and slowly chip away at the Church’s witness and reputation.
-And sadly, some church leaders or pastors may not even approach them about it, leaving them to their own devices.
+They take the “rock of offense” into their own hands–––perhaps, a bit too literally.
+Twirling it around their head as each sinner takes one step closer and closer.
+In a faithless act of juvenile pride they sling, miss the mark, and cast the rock into the sea.
+Instead of leaving, however, these folks stick around and slowly chip away at the Church’s witness and reputation.
+And sadly, some church leaders or pastors may never approach them about it, leaving them to their own devices.
 Or worse yet, they participate.
 As the right hand points its crinkly finger at those who sin or doubt, the left hand is plucking those sympathetic folks out of the Church, saving them from the flames of ridicule.